Are you searching for ways of how to import Brother Embroidery Designs? Let us take you through easy-to-follow step-by-step.

 Step 5: Choose a pattern for your stitching

-When all the above steps are done, it’s finally time to choose the stitching pattern.
+When all the above steps have been completed, it’s finally time to choose the stitching pattern.

 Step 6: Go ahead and start embroidering!

-Those are really all the steps you need for importing designs into your Brother Embroidery Machine.
+Those are all the steps you need for importing designs into your Brother Embroidery Machine.

 If you wish to get one Brother embroidery machines for yourself but you don’t know which one to choose, we would personally recommend using the Brother SE1900 Embroidery Machine.